carolinebouat/TwitterNLP/README.md

+# TwitterNLP - STATS Project
-# TwitterNLP --- STAT class project - An analysis of vaccine-related tweets in different regions of France
+# An analysis of vaccine-related tweets in different regions of France

 To go through our code, please first download the three all_combined_pickle.zip